Vantor (company): WorldView-3

 Ball Aerospace built WorldView-3.
 It was launched on 13 August 2014.
 It has a maximum resolution of 25 cm.
 WorldView-3 operates at an altitude of 617 km, where it has an average revisit time of less than once per day.
 Over the course of a day it is able to collect imagery of up to 680000 km2.

 Previously, DigitalGlobe was only licensed to sell images with a higher resolution than 50 cm to the U.S. military.
 However, DigitalGlobe obtained permission, in June 2014, from the United States Department of Commerce, to allow the company to more widely exploit its commercial satellite imagery.
 The company was permitted to offer customers the highest resolution imagery available from their constellation.
 Additionally, the updated approvals allowed the sale of imagery to customers at up to 25 cm panchromatic and 100 cm multispectral ground sample distance (GSD), beginning six months after WorldView-3 became operational.
 WorldView-3 was launched aboard a United Launch Alliance Atlas V launch vehicle in the 401 configuration on 13 August 2014, at 18:30 UTC from Vandenberg Space Launch Complex 3 (SLC-3E) at Vandenberg Air Force base.

 WorldView-3 is the industry's first multi-payload, super-spectral, high-resolution commercial satellite.

 WorldView Legion

 Built by Lanteris Space Systems (then sibling company Maxar Space Systems), WorldView Legion is Vantor's next generation of Earth observation satellites.
 WorldView Legion comprises six satellites planned to launch between 2024 and 2026 into a mix of Sun-synchronous and mid-latitude orbits.
 These satellites will replace imaging capability currently provided by WorldView-1, WorldView-2 and GeoEye-1 Earth observation satellites.

-The six WorldView Legion satellites were contracted to launch on three flight-proven SpaceX Falcon 9 launch vehicles.
+The six WorldView Legion satellites were contracted to launch on three SpaceX Falcon 9 launch vehicles.

-Customers and competitors

-Vantor's customers range from urban planners, to conservation organizations like the Amazon Conservation Team, to the U.S. federal agencies, including NASA and the United States Department of Defense's National Geospatial-Intelligence Agency (NGA).
-Much of Google Earth and Google Maps high resolution-imagery is provided by Vantor (formerly DigitalGlobe).

-GEGD: Vantor has a multi-year contract with the U.S. National Geospatial-Intelligence Agency (NGA) to provide the software backbone for the U.S. government's Global Enhanced GEOINT Delivery (G-EGD) program.

-One World Terrain: Vantor was awarded a contract for Phase 4 of the U.S. Army's One World Terrain (OWT) prototype.
-The OWT program delivers 3D global terrain capability and associated information services that support a fvirtual representation of the physical Earth through the Army network.

-Saab: Vantor and Saab have a partnership to jointly develop next-generation multi-domain battlespace solutions, with a specific focus on advanced space-based C5ISR systems (Command, Control, Communications, Computers, Cyber, Intelligence, Surveillance and Reconnaissance) for the digital battlefield and GPS resilience for autonomous drone systems.

-AIDC: Vantor has a partnership with Taiwan's Aerospace Industrial Development Corporation (AIDC) to deploy the Raptor software suite across Taiwan's unmanned aerial vehicle (UAV) industry.